Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-basics/inetworkserializable-bitserializer.md

 ```
 **Reading:**

-- (De)serialize Position back from the stream
+- (De)serialize `Position` back from the stream
-- (De)serialize Rotation back from the stream
+- (De)serialize `Rotation` back from the stream
-- (De)serialize SyncVelocity back from the stream
+- (De)serialize `SyncVelocity` back from the stream
-- Check if SyncVelocity is set to true, if so:
+- Check if `SyncVelocity` is set to true, if so:
-- (De)serialize LinearVelocity back from the stream
+  - (De)serialize `LinearVelocity` back from the stream
-- (De)serialize AngularVelocity back from the stream
+  - (De)serialize `AngularVelocity` back from the stream

 **Writing:**

-- Serialize Position into the stream
+- Serialize `Position` into the stream
-- Serialize Rotation into the stream
+- Serialize `Rotation` into the stream
-- SerializeSyncVelocity into the stream
+- Serialize `SyncVelocity` into the stream
-- Check if SyncVelocity is set to true, if so:
+- Check if `SyncVelocity` is set to true, if so:
-  -  Serialize LinearVelocity into the stream
+  -  Serialize `LinearVelocity` into the stream
-  -  Serialize AngularVelocity into the stream
+  -  Serialize `AngularVelocity` into the stream

 Unlike the [Array](#example-array) example above,  in this example we do not use `BitSerializer.IsReading` flag to change serialization logic but to change the value of a serialized flag itself.
 So:
 - If the `SyncVelocity` flag is set to true, both the `LinearVelocity` and `AngularVelocity`  will  be serialized into the stream
 - When the `SyncVelocity` flag is set to `false`, we will leave `LinearVelocity` and `AngularVelocity` with default values.

-## Nested/Recursive Serialization
+## Recursive Nested Serialization

-`BitSerializer` implements `void Serialize<T>(ref T value) where T : INetSerializable` method which allows for recursive nested serialization.
+It is possible to recursively serialize nested members with `INetworkSerializable` interface down in the hierachy tree.

 Let's have a look at the example below: